 Introduction to Best Data Visualization Tools

-Here comes the top most BI tools in the current markets.
-Among these the three tools namely Tableau, Microsoft Power BI and Qlik are the leading tools in Gartner Magic Quadrant.
-The following are the list of most popular free data visualizations tools among organizations.
+Here come the topmost BI tools in the current markets.
+Among these, the three tools, namely Tableau, Microsoft Power BI, and Qlik, are the leading tools in Gartner Magic Quadrant.

 - Microsoft Power BI

 - Zoho Reports

 - Google Charts

 - Qlik View

 - Adaptive Discovery

 Let’s see the significance of the individual Data Visualization Tools in detail:

 1. Tableau: They are often regarded as a powerful business intelligence tool.
 It allows us to handle extensive and huge data sets used in fields like artificial intelligence, machine learning, business intelligence, and a customer link around many IT organizations due to their simplicity in solving data problems.
 Tableau helps in importing all sizes of data and managing metadata.
 The data are pulled from various sources on different platforms.
 And these data are connected via tableau desktop.
 These data are published to the tableau server.
 The tableau reader helps the user in reading and view the file.
 Tableau has a huge number of data connectors and offers a large community of users.